retypeapp/retype/README.md

 [Retype](https://retype.com/) is a static website generator that builds a website based on simple Markdown (.md) text files.
 Focus on your writing while Retype builds the rest.

 {.callout}
-> “Retype is the perfect fit for my user persona - tech savvy non-devs who want to write using the best web standards out there.”
+> “I don't want to write code to write docs, I just want to write docs.”

 No coding is required and just one Markdown file, such as a [README.md](https://www.makeareadme.com/), will get you started.